Is The Canon EOS RP good for astrophotography?

 The Canon EOS RP is a great choice for astrophotography.
 It’s full-frame and its low-light performance is good enough to capture clear images of the night sky.

 Is the Canon EOS RP weather sealed?

-The Canon EOS RP is not weather sealed or water resistant.
+The Canon EOS RP is not weather-sealed or water resistant.
 If you plan on using it on rainy or snowy days, you’ll need to invest in a waterproof case.
-However, its construction is pretty durable and it can withstand a few drops of water or by light rain.
+However, its construction is pretty durable and it can withstand a few drops of water or light rain.

 Emma Lucy is the Founder & CEO of Emma Lucy Photography.
 She has over a decade of experience shooting weddings and other intimate events.
 She also tests the latest digital camera bodies, lenses, analog cameras, and other gear from Canon, Nikon, Sony, and other camera brands.
 She is From London and currently lives in the United States of America, where she spends most of her time as a self-employed professional photographer and writer.